The Foreign Housing Exclusion: A Brief Guide for US Expats

 How to calculate how much income can be excluded using the Foreign Housing Exclusion

 The IRS uses a complex formula to calculate how much earned income above the Foreign Earned Income Exclusion threshold can be excluded from income tax using the Foreign Housing Exclusion on Form 2555.
 The calculation is as follows:

 First, calculate the total of your qualifying housing expenses, and check that this figure exceeds the ‘base’ amount.

 Now deduct the base amount from your qualifying housing expenses.
 The figure that you are left with is called the ‘housing amount’.

 Now check that the housing amount doesn’t exceed the maximum housing expenses limit for where you live.
 This is normaly 30% of the Foreign Earned Income Exclusion limit, however the IRS recognizes that some places have higher housing costs, so they publish a list of limits for these places.
-You can see the full list here, on page six.
+You can see the full list on the Form 2555 guidance notes, on page six.